rishabgit/genomic-info-from-papers/readme.md

 ## Install

-- Create a virtual environment with Python-3.9 (only once)
+- Create a virtual environment with Python-3.9 (only once):

   `python3 -m venv venv`